 Superside Can Help

-TikTok is a video social network.
+TikTok is a short-form, video-sharing social network app that allows users to create and share videos, on any topic.
 They are typically short videos, though the allowed length has been increased to ten minutes as of March 2022.
-If you're brand new to TikTok, you'll see trending videos that usually involve dances to a song, and other viral faves like magic tricks and jokes.
-As you feed the algorithm by liking videos and favouriting profiles, TikTok will adjust to your preferences.
+If you're brand new to TikTok, you'll see trending TikTok videos that usually involve dances to a song, and other viral faves like magic tricks and jokes.
+As you feed the algorithm by liking videos and favoriting profiles, TikTok will adjust to your preferences.

 TikTok was originally released in the Chinese market in September 2016, under Douyin–which is still the name of the Chinese version of the platform.
 It became available everywhere else in 2017.
 In October of 2020, TikTok surpassed over 2 billion downloads worldwide.
 And in September of 2021, it reported reaching 1 billion users.